Thank you Floor & Decor, TheRTAStore.com and Steph Stolzfus Design for sponsoring this post. All opinions are totally my own.

 And see that beautiful sign above the window?
 I had it custom made by the talented Steph of Steph Stolzfus Design.
 I had an idea of what I wanted for that spot but was having a really hard time finding anything that worked.
 I’ve admired Steph’s signs for a while now and love that she offers beautiful pieces at reasonable prices, so I finally contacted her to see if she could make my idea a reality.
 And she totally did!
 She was super easy to work with and did such a lovely job.
-And she’s even offered my readers a 15% discount off any order through July 29, 2017 when they use coupon code THRIFTYFRUGALMOM15 at checkout!

 I chose the words “Enjoy the little things” for the sign because I feel like I need that daily reminder!
 My tendency is to be task oriented and so often I forget to stop and just take time to breathe and enjoy the little things about my day or the little things around me.
 When I do though, noticing the details often brings me so much joy!
 And so having this sign in a spot where I’ll see it often is one of the ways that I’m trying to help myself be more intentional about choosing to slow down a bit and enjoy the little things.